-As you look for the right ecommerce software, we encourage you to keep these questions in mind.
-Note that very few business will need to consider all of the items mentioned here:
+As you look for the right eCommerce software, we encourage you to keep these questions in mind.
+Note that very few businesses will need to consider all of the items mentioned here:

 - Does it calculate shipping costs and tax rates

 - Does it keep track of receipts and provide them to your customers

 - Does it notify you whenever you sell something

 - Does it support electronic products, such as music files